nathanielknight/smashbing/README.md

 - defining game state and moves (including animation states)
 - updating the game state in response to moves

 The game client is responsible for:

 - drawing the game state
 - the game loop clock (because I can't rely on the hardware clock in the WASM library)
-- getting user input
+- handling effects (e.g. user input✓, sounds)

 [cargo-wsp]: https://doc.rust-lang.org/book/second-edition/ch14-03-cargo-workspaces.html

-I want to have sub-pixel physics, with gravity and collisions.
+I want to have sub-pixel physics,✓ with gravity and collisions.✓
-I want destroying blocks
+I want destroying blocks✓
 to randomly perturb the ball's path to emulate chaotic collisions.

 I want chunky low-rez sounds.

-I want to do touch/mouse only controls to make mobile clients easier.
+I want to do touch/mouse only controls✓ to make mobile-web clients easier.

 I'll record my build process with [Just](https://github.com/casey/just).